Flotomate/product_docs/source/patch-management/missing-patch.rst

    selects three Computers for deployment (A, B & C).
 He initiates the deployment process.
 The deployment process ends with A and B successfully installing the Patch, and C failing to install.
-The next time when Computer-C updates the Flotomate server about its requirement for the same Patch, the Patch reappears as **Missing** in the system; the user can check the Details View of the missing Patch to know that Computer-C is missing the Patch.
+The next time when Computer-C updates the Motadata server about its requirement for the same Patch, the Patch reappears as **Missing** in the system; the user can check the Details View of the missing Patch to know that Computer-C is missing the Patch.